wavemaker/docs/learn/react-native/integrating-biometric-authentication.md

 ## Expo's LocalAuthentication Plugin

-Expo's [LocalAuthentication](https://docs.expo.io/versions/latest/sdk/local-authentication/) plugin provides an API to authenticate with the device's local authentication hardware, such as Touch ID, Face ID, or the Fingerprint API on Android.
+Expo's [LocalAuthentication](https://docs.expo.io/versions/latest/sdk/local-authentication/) plugin provides an API to authenticate with the device's local authentication hardware, such as Touch ID, Face ID, or the Fingerprint API in both Android and iOS.
 This plugin can also be used to determine whether biometric hardware is available on the device, if biometric records are enrolled, and to authenticate users using the available biometrics.
 The following are key features of the LocalAuthentication plugin: